hoopoes/tab-transformer/README.md

 <h1 align="center">TabTransformer</h1>
 <h5 align="center">Transformer for tabular data</h5>

-This is an **unoffical** pytorch implementation of TabTransformer made for personal study.
+This is an **unofficial** pytorch implementation of TabTransformer made for personal study.
 Several experiments will be applied to test the algorithm.

 ## Contents